whadafunk/pines/alpine_ovpn/docs/openvpn_auth.md

 > plugin /usr/share/openvpn/plugin/lib/openvpn-auth-pam.so login

-This will tell the OpenVPN server to validate the username/password entered by clients using the loginPAM module.
+This will tell the OpenVPN server to validate the username/password entered by clients using the login PAM module.

 Such configurations should usually also set: